diabhey/diabhey.github.io/content/post/2021-04-12-remote-server-monitoring.md

 Login into the `https://<your stack>.grafana.net` and select the data source as the prometheus instance that we had created earlier.
 This step is needed to visualise the data being published from the nodes.
 You can now create your own dashboard to monitor the metrics of your choice or import [exisitng dashboards](https://grafana.com/grafana/dashboards).

-For this demo, I have imported the Node Exporter Quickstart Dashboard (13978)
+For this demo, I have imported the Node Exporter Quickstart Dashboard (*id: 13978*)

 ![station-dashboard](/home/abhi/code/personal/github/diabhey.github.io/static/images/dashboard.png)